WRKampi/extensisq/README.md

 $$ M \dot{y}=f(t, y) $$

 This looks similar to an ODE, but if $M$ is singular, it becomes a DAE.
-Extensisq only supports IVPs with a constant mass matrix and the DAE must be index 1.
+Extensisq only supports IVPs with a constant mass matrix and the DAE index should not exceed 1.
+Example 3 above demonstrates how a DAE can be solved.

 ## Sensitivity analysis
-Three methods for sensitiviy analysis are available; see [15] and Example 9 above.
+Three methods for sensitiviy analysis are available; see [15] and Example 12 above.
 These can be used with any of the solvers.
 * `sens_forward`: to calculate the sensitivity of all solution components to (a few) parameters.
 * `sens_adjoint_end`: to calculate the sensitivity of a scalar function of the solution to (many) parameters.
 * `sens_adjoint_int`: to calculate the sensitivity of a scalar integral of the solution to (many) parameters.